trombik/ansible-role-zabbix_server/README.md

 ## `zabbix_server_agent_tls_accept` and `zabbix_server_agent_tls_connect`

-These variables are used for setting TLS mode of an agent.
+These variables are used for setting TLS mode of an agent on the same host `zabbix` server is running.

 Possible values are: